Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer-decisioning/README.md

 # Adobe Journey Optimizer - Decisioning Extension

-The Adobe Journey Optimizer - Decisioning extension powers real-time personalization workflows using Adobe Journey Optimizer - Offer Decisions or Adobe Target in mobile apps via the Edge Network.
+The Adobe Journey Optimizer - Decisioning extension powers real-time personalization workflows using Adobe Journey Optimizer - Offer Decisioning or Adobe Target in mobile apps via the Edge Network.
 It helps deliver personalized decisions to your app and enables tracking user interactions with the proposed decisions.

 ## Prerequisites